SuyashGaurav/DPP-Cache-Main-Flask-Implementation/readme.md

 - This reposiroty contains datasets and files relevant to **DPP-caching algorithm**.
 We have also made use of GitHub Repository of **LeadCache** Algorithm for experimental comaprisions Links are given below.
 - We have demonstrated DPP using Flask, incorporating user, base station, and central server interactions.
 For connectivity, we have utilized Wi-Fi, enhancing the practicality and relevance of the caching algorithm.
 When a user demands a file that is already present in the local cache of the base station, it results in a cache hit.
 If the requested file is not present in the local cache of the base station, it leads to a cache miss, then the base station sends a request to the central server to fetch the missing file.
 ## Dataset and Neural Network Description for DPP-Cache:
--The dataset used is “311 Service Requests Pitt” from Kaggle.2.
+- The dataset used is “311 Service Requests Pitt” from Kaggle.2.
 It consists of public service requests such as “potholes, abandoned vehicles, building maintenance, etc.,” their description, and the time-stamps of the requests from Feb.
 2017 to Nov.
 2018, which is divided into 1000 time slots.
 To use this data for the caching scenario, we replace the type of service as a proxy for the files.
 There are a total of 423 unique